damienjburks/smurks-kitchen-journal/docs/recipes/italian_eats/chicken_penne_al_limone.md

 ## Overview

 When life gives you lemons... you could make lemonade.
-But wouldn’t you rather whip up a delectable homemade pasta limone?
+But wouldn’t you rather whip up a delectable homemade pasta al limone?

 This rich, tangy, oh-so-easy sauce comes together in a flash with lemon zest and juice, Parmesan, butter, and cream—plus toasted garlic and sautéed zucchini.
-It’s all tossed with penne pasta and golden seared chicken breast strips, then finished with herbs and extra Parm.
-A little squeeze of lemon on top adds the perfect finishing touch.
+Everything gets tossed with penne pasta and golden-seared chicken breast strips, then finished with herbs and extra Parm.
+A squeeze of lemon on top adds the perfect finishing touch.

 Inspired by [HelloFresh], this dish is a zesty comfort classic.